Help Center - FAQs about Printable Postage

 What about packaging materials?
 Does the database estimate of the package weight include the added weight for those?

 • Yes.
 A small amount (0.6 ounces) for packaging materials is included in the estimate of the package weight automatically.
-As long as you don't package your books in heavy cardboard or put rocks in the box with the books, this extra allowance should cover normal packaging materials.
-Note: rocks and other non-Media items are not permitted in packages sent Media Mail.
+As long as you don't package your books in very heavy cardboard or other heavy material, or put rocks in the package with the books, this extra allowance should cover normal packaging materials.
+Note: That was a joke.
+Rocks and other non-Media items are not permitted in packages sent Media Mail.

-What if I just want to use Printed Postage, and not the Delivery Confirmation?
+What if I just want to use Printed Postage, and not the tracking?

-• Unfortunately, this is not an option.
-USPS regulations require DC with all forms of printable postage.
+• Printed Postage comes with tracking - USPS regulations require tracking with all forms of online postage.

 When will I get my credit if I use Printed Postage?

-• You will get an email telling you that you have gotten credit
+• When credit is granted, you will get an email telling you that you have received credit

 • If your book is declared lost in the Mail at PBS or is returned to you by USPS for some reason, you get to keep the Instant Credit.

-How will I know I have gotten my credit for using Printed Postage?
+How will I know I have received my credit for using Printed Postage?

-• You will get an email from PBS telling you that you have gotten credit
+• You will get an email from PBS telling you that you have received credit

 • You will also get an email telling you when the book has been marked received; you will not get a second credit when that happens.

-• You will be able to see the credit in your Credit Registry, linked from the top of your My Account page.
+• You will be able to see the credit in your Credit Registry, linked from "credits" at the top of any page on the site.

 What if I decide to "throw in" an extra book with the one requested (if I am doing a "deal" in the Book Bazaar, for example)?
 How can I print the correct postage for the package?

 • Nothing could be easier!
-Just weigh the books together and enter THAT weight onto the Wrapper Settings page.
-Then the postage that prints out will be enough to mail the multiple-book shipment.
+Just weigh the books together and enter THAT weight onto the Wrapper Settings page before printing.
+Then scroll down and click the print button, and the postage that prints out will be enough to mail the multiple-book shipment.

 What if I print with postage and the wrapper file doesn't download?

-• You can also just avoid downloading the file, by clicking the "backup wrapper" link on the Wrapper Settings page, which will show the wrapper in a webpage that you can print.
+• You can also simply avoid the download, by clicking the "backup wrapper" link on the Wrapper Settings page, which will show the wrapper in a webpage that you can print.

 What is the significance of the postmark date on the Wrapper Settings page?
 Does it matter what date I choose there?